MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-manage-extensions-ref-guide.md

 `HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Edge\ExtensionSettings\*`

-Different settings will require different formats, depending on whether they are a string or an array of strings.
+Different settings will require different formats, depending on whether they're a string or an array of strings.
 Array values require [＂value＂].
 String values can be entered as is.
 The following list shows which settings are arrays or strings:

 - Installation_mode = String
 - update_url = String